T

 Ask first

-Shredded codfish with potatoes, onions, and scrambled eggs, often garnished with olives and parsley.
-Potatoes are typically fried separately, but cross-contamination in the kitchen is possible.
+Shredded codfish with thinly fried matchstick potatoes, onions, and scrambled eggs, often garnished with black olives.
+The potatoes are typically fried separately, but cross-contamination is possible.

 Francesinha